bmardani2/sudoku/README.md

 By clicking solve button the table will filled and current game is over.

-Click hint button show you that wich input is incorrect in red color.
+Click hint button show you that which input is incorrect in red color.

 #sudoku